INGEOTEC/NLP-Course/topics/06TextCategorization.md

 array([0.25489421, 0.33854064, 0.20773186, 0.1988333 ])
 ```

+An equivalent procedure is performed to calculate the likelihood of the negative class.

 ```python
 D_neg = []
 [D_neg.extend(data.split()) for data, k in D if k == 0] _, l_neg = np.unique(D_neg, return_counts=True)
 l_neg = l_neg / l_neg.sum()
 ```

+The prior is estimated with the following code, which is equivalent to the one used on all the examples seen so far.

 ```python
 _, priors = np.unique([k for _, k in D], return_counts=True)